dparker1005/memberlite/README.md

 ###Changelog
 **2.1**
-NOTE: This update includes bug fixes, but also prepairs you for an upgrade to Memberlite 3.0 coming out in 2016.
+* NOTE: This update includes bug fixes, but also prepairs you for an upgrade to Memberlite 3.0 coming out in 2016.
-BUG: Fixed issue where the "member" menu area wasn't loading the menu set when users were logged out.
+* BUG: Fixed issue where the "member" menu area wasn't loading the menu set when users were logged out.
+* BUG: Fixed fatal error where bbp_is_forum_archives() was called without checking first if bbPress was installed.
+(Thanks, Square-Lines)

 **2.0.3.4**
 * SECURITY: Now using get_search_query() and the_search_query() to prevent XSS issues in h1s and breadcrumbs on search results pages.
 (Thanks, retr0)